-March is Colon cancer awareness month.
-As a physician and a gastroenterologist I can say with 100% confidence that Colon Cancer Screening saves lives.
-Colon cancer is only one of the very few cancers that can be prevented.
-By undergoing screening colonoscopies doctors can find and remove polyps which are precancerous growths in the colon, these polyps are what transform into cancers if left in place.
+March is Colorectal cancer awareness month, and many physicians and gastroenterologists root for the Colon Cancer Screening test as it saves lives.
+Colorectal cancer, generally known as Colon Cancer or Rectal Cancer, is only one of the very few cancers that can be prevented.
+With the help of screening colonoscopies, doctors can find and remove polyps which are precancerous growths in the colon and rectum.
+These polyps transform into cancers if left in place.

-Colon cancer is equally prevalent in both men and women.
-It typically occurs around the age of 50 and above.
-However in the UAE studies have shown it to be more prevalent at a younger age.
-The Health Authority of Abu Dhabi or HAAD recommends colon screening in both men and women between the ages of 40-75.
-Colonoscopies are the most efficient way to screen for colon cancer.
+Colorectal cancer is equally prevalent in both men and women, and it typically occurs around the age of 50 and above.
+However, in the UAE, studies have shown it to be more prevalent at a younger age.
+The Health Authority of Abu Dhabi (HAAD) recommends colon screening in both men and women between 40-75.
+Colonoscopies are the most efficient way to screen colon cancer.

 - Rectal Bleeding.

-- Blood in the stool or in the toilet after having a bowel movement.
+- Blood in the stool after having a bowel movement.

 - Change in stool caliber like narrowing of stools or change in shape.